brenns10/brennan.io/_drafts/whats-an-internet.md

 Computer scientists talk about networks a lot.
 Not all of them are "internet" type networks (that is, networks of computers).
-A network is really just a nicer name for something computer scientists call a [graph](https://en.wikipedia.org/wiki/Graph_(mathematics)).
+A network is really just a nicer name for something computer scientists call a [graph][].
 And that's just a collection of "things" and connections between the "things".
 One type of network you're probably familiar with is a "social network".
-In that case, the "things" are people, and the connections are friendships.
-Another one you're probably familiar with is a road map.
+(When I say "social network", I don't mean Facebook or Twitter, just the underlying people and their friendships).
+In the case of a social network, the "things" are people, and the connections are friendships.
+Another network you're probably familiar with is a road map.
 With roads, the "things" are intersections, and the connections are roads.

 Well, the Internet is just another one of those networks.
 The "things" are computers, and the connections are, well, connections.
-Anything that allows the two computers to communicate.
+They can be anything that allows the two computers to communicate.
 Cables and radio waves are common connections in the Internet.

 In a social network, information can spread from person to person through friendships.
-Rumors, jokes, and stories are common.
+Rumors, jokes, and stories are common examples of this.
 On the road network, mail, packages, and people can be delivered through the roads.
-The interesting thing about networks is that you can usually get information from one part of the network to another, without them even being directly connected.
+The interesting thing about networks is that you can usually get information from one point of the network to another, without them even being directly connected.
 For instance, there's probably not a road running directly from your house to the grocery store, but you still can get there on the roads.
 And when you start a rumor about someone who isn't your friend, that rumor *always* manages to reach them.

 The Internet works precisely because of those same qualities of other networks.
 You can't physically connect every computer to every other computer, any more